Brad Nakase, Unpaid Wage Attorney

 - Failing to provide required meal breaks

 If an employer has violated California labor laws for many employees, it is possible to bring a class action wage and hour lawsuit against them.
+Alternatively, you may file a wage claim with the California Labor Commissioner’s office.

-The compensation or damages you receive will vary depending on the labor code violation.
+If you sue an employer for not paying correctly, the compensation or damages you receive will vary depending on the labor code violation.
 Unpaid overtime or minimum wage violations will attract back wages plus interest.
 If you file in court, you will be able to recover attorneys’ fees and court costs as well.

 If the violation was of meal breaks or rest breaks, you are entitled to one hour’s wages for every break you did not receive.

 If the violation was willful, and not a good-faith error, you may receive double damages depending on the court’s decision.
 This will include interest on the unpaid wages.
+The California Labor Commissioner’s office adjudicates wage claims.

 Can I be fired for filing an unpaid wages claim?

+I got your back if your employer fires you for filing an unpaid wage claim.
 It is illegal for employers to discriminate or retaliate against an employee who exercises their legal rights.
 An employer cannot take retaliation including and up to termination.
 Termination for this reason would be wrongful termination and attract another lawsuit.

 When is the deadline for filing an unpaid wage claim?